DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 ### Writing tests

-New tests should be written as RSpec tests in the `spec/ddtrace` folder.
+New tests should be written as RSpec tests in the `spec/datadog` folder.
 Test files should generally mirror the structure of `lib`.

 All changes should be covered by a corresponding RSpec tests.
 Unit tests are preferred, and integration tests are accepted where appropriate (e.g. acceptance tests, verifying compatibility with datastores, etc) but should be kept to a minimum.

 **Considerations for CI**

 All tests should run in CI.
-When adding new `spec.rb` files, you may need to add a test task to ensure your test file is run in CI.
+When adding new `_spec.rb` files, you may need to add a test task to ensure your test file is run in CI.

  - Ensure that there is a corresponding Rake task defined in `Rakefile` under the `spec` namespace, whose pattern matches your test file.
  - Verify the Rake task is configured to run for the appropriate Ruby runtimes in the `ci` Rake task.